HiltonTod/HiltonTod.github.io/_posts/words/2023-05-16-about-tech-writing.md

 # What I like about technical writing

-When I finished my presentation to the [Tech Exchange](https://buildyourfuture.withgoogle.com/programs/tech-exchange) participants, a peer of mine provided me much appreciated feedback.
-They wanted to hear more about why I enjoy technical writing.
+When I finished my presentation to the [Tech Exchange](https://buildyourfuture.withgoogle.com/programs/tech-exchange) participants, I asked for feedback from a friend and co-worker of mine who attended.

 > I like writing.
 I like technology.
 Putting the two together was a no-brainer
 > that took me 16 years to figure out.